AI-HPC-Research-Team/GWAI/docs/source/tutorials.rst

 .. _tutorials:

-We have tutorials and examples of using the GWDA_lib below.
+We have tutorials and examples of using the GWAI below.

 .. note::